missnachtowl/Grapevine-Internship-Demo/README.md

 *A demo of the project I worked on during my summer-long internship with Grapevine.
-My internship at Grapevine was focused on revamping their existing Categories/Tags feature.*
+My project was focused on revamping their existing Categories/Tags feature.*

 ## The existing functionality
 - Scrollable window